OpenSourcePolitics/decidim-module-cleaner/README.md

 ## Available tasks

 - [ ] **Delete inactive users**
-  - Cron task that checks for user accounts where `last_sign_in_at` is superior to environment variable `CLEANER_USER_INACTIVITY_LIMIT`.
+  - Cron task that checks for user accounts where `current_sign_in_at` is superior to environment variable `CLEANER_USER_INACTIVITY_LIMIT`.
 If true, deletes inactive user from the database.

 - [ ] **Delete old admin logs**
   - Cron task that checks for admin logs where `created_at` is anterior to the time you configured in the back office.
 If true, deletes old admin logs from the database.